saltnpixels/crucial.css/README.md

 6. Setting overflow-x so there is no horizontal scrolling.
 This can happen if an item is absolute and off to the side, even if its hidden.
 Unfortunately, setting the body to have an overflow-x of hidden can result in quirky behavior and remove the springiness of the browser in iOS.
 We instead give direct children of the body the overflow-x of "hidden".
 Just make sure all your absolute items are **not** direct children of the body.
 If, on the off chance, you do want horizontal scrolling, simply override this.

 7. Images are responsive.
 All images will shrink to fit in their containers.
-Yes, this is not a default in the browsers. 🤷‍♂️

 ## Utilities